oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 ### Summary

-The feature will allow oVirt users to clone VM (or a VM template) from a snapshot of another VM.
+The feature will allow oVirt users to clone VM from a snapshot of another VM.
 A clone from snapshot will create disks at destination VM that are a collapsed copy of the images at snapshot chain (the start of the chain is the first snapshot, the end of the chain is a the selected snapshot)
  Main feature page can be found at: [Features/CloneVmFromSnapshot](Features/CloneVmFromSnapshot)